abenga/valagtk3tutorial/content/chapter-04-moving-on/04-moving-on.md

 instances of) provides access methods along with other tools.

-### Parameterized Types
+### Meta Types

+* **Parameterized Types**

     Vala allows definitions of types that can be customised at runtime with type parameters.
 For example, a list can be defined so that it can be instantiated as a list of ints, a list of Objects, etc. This is achieved using generic declarations.

-### Pointer types
+* **Pointer types**

     The name of a type can be used to implicitly create a pointer type related to that type.
 The value of a variable declared as being of type `T*` represents the memory address of an instance of type `T`.
 The instance is never made aware that its address has been recorded, and so cannot record the fact that it is referred to in this way.

     Instances of any type can be assigned to a variable that is declared to be a pointer to an instance of that type.
 For referenced types, direct assignment is allowed in either direction.
 For value types the pointer-to operator **`&`** is required to assign to a pointer, and the pointer-indirection operator **`*`** is used to access the instance pointed to.

     The `void*` type represents a pointer to an unknown type.
 As the referred type is unknown, the indirection operator cannot be applied to a pointer of type `void*`, nor can any arithmetic be performed on such a pointer.
 However, a pointer of type `void*` can be cast to any other pointer type (and vice-versa) and compared to values of other pointer types.

-### Nullable Types
+* **Nullable Types**

     There is another characterization of types, *nullable types*.
 The name of a type can be used to implicitly create a nullable type related to that type.
 An instance of a nullable type `T?` can either be a value of type `T` or `null`.
     A nullable type will have either value or reference type semantics, depending on the type it is based on.